Mix up your side dishes with my crazy addictive Curry Roasted Cauliflower recipe.

 - Preheat the oven to 375 degrees.
 Line a baking sheet with foil and spray with cooking spray.

 - In the bottom of a large zip lock bag or bowl, mix the olive oil, lemon, curry powder, garlic powder, smoked paprika, salt and pepper.

 - Add the cauliflower florets on top and mix until well coated.
-You can allow it to marinade in the fridge for 1 hour, but it is not required.
+You can allow it to marinate in the fridge for 1 hour, but it is not required.

-- Poor cauliflower onto the baking sheet, making sure all the liquid is on the vegetables.
+- Pour cauliflower onto the baking sheet, making sure all the liquid is on the vegetables.